fergiemcdowall/norch/README.md

     npm install

-If everything went to plan- Norch chould now be installed on your machine.
+If everything went to plan- Norch should now be installed on your machine at http://localhost:3000/.

 ##Operation